Theodore Stanton

 Theodore Weld Stanton (10 February 1851 in Seneca Falls, New York – 1925) was an American journalist.

 Biography

-He was the son of journalist and abolitionist Henry Brewster Stanton a descendant of Thomas Stanton and reformer Elizabeth Cady Stanton.
+He was the son of journalist and abolitionist Henry Brewster Stanton and reformer Elizabeth Cady Stanton, and a descendant of Thomas Stanton.
 He graduated from Cornell in 1876.
 In 1880, he was the Berlin correspondent of the New York Tribune, and he afterward engaged in journalism in Paris, France.

 Works

 He contributed to periodicals.
 Major works are: